xlladdins/xll/docs/Excel4MacrosE-G.md

     > specified, GET.FORMULA returns the series formula using R1C1-style
     > references.

-**Tip**   If you want to get the formula in the active cell, use the ACTIVE.CELL function as the reference argument.
+**Tip**&nbsp;&nbsp;&nbsp;If you want to get the formula in the active cell, use the ACTIVE.CELL function as the reference argument.

 **Examples**